We've independently reviewed this article to make sure it's as accurate as we can make it.

 You can also test the thermostat’s response to temperature change by repeating the process above but placing the thermostat on an electric griddle.
 The multimeter’s needle should stay at 0.

-#7 Make Sure the Vent Is Working Correctly
+#8 Make Sure the Vent Fans are Working Correctly

-If you’ve tried all the fixes above, but your dishwasher is still wet inside, then you’ll need to check the vent.
+If you’ve tried all the fixes above, but your dishwasher is still wet inside, then you’ll need to check the vent fans.

 This component is in charge of releasing hot air.
-So, if it’s stuck or won’t open, your dishes won’t dry.
+So, if it’s stuck, won’t open, or simply undersized, your dishes won’t dry correctly.

-If your dishwasher’s vent is damaged, you’ll need to replace it.
+If your dishwasher used to work fine, but the vent fans appear damaged, you’ll need to replace them.
 This process may vary depending on your dishwasher’s model.

 There’s nothing more annoying than not being able to put your dishes away because they’re not dry.